-Notice of Admission Decisions.
 Only the associate vice provost for academic programs and graduate studies can make formal offers of admission.
 The Office of Graduate Studies notifies all applicants in writing of the admission decision.

 All documents received by the university in connection with an application for admission become the property of ASU.
 If the applicant does not enroll in the university within one year, the admission documents may be destroyed.
 Applicants are admitted into the university for the semester indicated on their admission letter and initiate their programs by registering for classes in the semester for which they were admitted.
-Classes taken before the semester of admission are considered nondegree and/or transfer credit.
-For more information, see "Transfer Credit," page 480.
+Classes taken prior to the semester of admission are considered nondegree and/or transfer credit.
+(See "Transfer Credit," page 111.)

-Readmission to Graduate Studies.
+Readmission to Graduate Studies

 Any former graduate student who has not been in attendance at the university for one or more semesters must submit an application for reinstatement to Graduate Studies.
 The application should be submitted at least one month before the beginning of the semester in which the student plans to reenter.
+For details on reentry and other matters relating to the application fee, see page 104 of this catalog.